Bowl Me Over

 For the best texture remove the sauce from the heat once the berries start to pop.
 That way the sauce will have the best texture.
 Don't wait until all the berries pop.

-You can make this up to a week in advance.
+You can make this up to 5 days in advance.

 Storage

-This can be made up to a week in advance.
+Freezer - This is a great make-ahead dish.
+It can be made up to a week in advance.
 It can also be made ahead and frozen up to three months.
-This is a terrific make-ahead side dish!

 Serve with